AshishDochania/Dealers-Room/README.md

 Integrating Redis in a scalable way to cache frequent operations and avoid unnecessary database hits.

 Solution:
-We modularized Redis configuration and replaced direct Redis instantiation with a central config file.
+I modularized Redis configuration and replaced direct Redis instantiation with a central config file.
 Redis was used in middlewares and controllers to cache deal and user data efficiently.

 5. Deployment Issues (Render & Netlify)
 Challenge: